Congenital Myasthenic Syndrome

 Is Congenital Myasthenic Syndrome an inherited disorder?

-This condition is most commonly inherited in an autosomal recessive pattern, which means both copies of the gene in each cell have mutations.
-The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.
+Congenital myasthenia syndromes are usually inherited in an autosomal recessive pattern, which means both copies of the gene in each cell must have a variant to cause the disorders.
+The parents of an individual with an autosomal recessive condition each carry one copy of the altered gene, but they typically do not show signs and symptoms of the conditions.

 Who are the top Congenital Myasthenic Syndrome Local Doctors?